FlipperPA/django-tempus-dominus/README.md

 * Timothy Allen (https://github.com/FlipperPA)
 * Ian Stewart (https://github.com/ianastewart)

+This package is largely maintained by the staff of [Wharton Research Data Services](https://wrds.wharton.upenn.edu/).
+We are thrilled that [The Wharton School](https://www.wharton.upenn.edu/) allows us a certain amount of time to contribute to open-source projects.
+We add features as they are necessary for our projects, and try to keep up with Issues and Pull Requests as best we can.
+Due to time constraints (our full time jobs!), Feature Requests without a Pull Request may not be implemented, but we are always open to new ideas and grateful for contributions and our package users.

 ### Contributors & DjangoCon US Sprinters (Thank You!)

 * Stéphane "Twidi" Angel (https://github.com/twidi)